waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **`nickname_genius` Testing:** Must use this agent the next time a Pokémon is caught to evaluate its performance.
 *   **`quest_strategist`:** This agent should be used for getting unstuck on complex puzzles.
 *   **`ui_navigator`:** Has been refined to understand the 'B' button is for backing out of sub-menus.

+### Goldenrod SQUIRTBOTTLE Quest
+*   **Current Hypothesis:** I must find the flower shop lady's sister on Route 36 to receive the SQUIRTBOTTLE.
+*   **Alternative Hypothesis:** The sister might not be the trigger.
+Progressing the Radio Tower quest (investigating the Director) might be the actual trigger for obtaining the SQUIRTBOTTLE, as it's another major unresolved plot point in Goldenrod City.
+*   **Test Plan:** 1.
+Thoroughly explore Route 35 and the entrance to Route 36.
+2. If the sister is not found, I will pivot my focus to the Radio Tower before returning to this quest.